frpunlocking-com/android_kernel_realme_sm6375/README.md

   - IDs:
     - RMX3471,
     - RMX3472.
-  - Confirmed by user on v1.x.x in Github release based on KSUN `Next` branch.
+  - Confirmed by user on v1.x.x in Github release based on KernelSU Next `Next` feature branch.

 Possible devices which can work with kernel and/or boot images